 Objective assessments may be used to serve as instruments that validate one's innate talent as resources to support a pathway to becoming their future self.
 This is significant because on the spatial intelligence spectrum, individuals need to evidence their giftedness as a empowering agent for owning intentional change.

-Together, this changes attitude amplifying "why" change will enhance a life filled with hope.
-It effects "how" their emotional response to this new beginning, and they "live into" this behavior because they have co-constructed this pathway themselves.
+Together, this changes attitude, amplifying "why" change will enhance a life filled with hope.
+It effects "how" their emotional response to this new beginning, and "living into" this behavior allows for co-constructed this pathway for themselves.
 The confluence of these heightens self-efficacy and creates a sustainable cognitive bridge that supports individuals as they emerge from treatment into recovery or for those who are seeking substance abuse counseling within the world-at-large who seek a lifeline to find wholeness once again.
 Our Mission: Our mission is to compliment current therapeutic treatment protocols that promote self-efficacy and a cognitive platform for intentional change.
-Fostering a newfound vocational identity has the propensity for amplifying inner strengths and a sense of hope.
+Fostering a newfound identity has the propensity for amplifying inner strengths and a sense of hope.
 Our purpose is to guide individuals to a sustainable pathway that is free from attachments, one of restoration back to wholeness, and one that leads to an abundant life of purpose.
 Our Goal: Our goal is to engage the hearts and minds of our clients, in the midst of their recovery journey, allowing them to explore "who" they are in order to uncover their authentic self.
-This Hope-Centered discovery method heightens awareness of "what" is getting in the way and "how" to utilize their natural gifts in their personal and professional development.
-Through this process, clients are empowered to take ownership of their lives and a new direction in life.
+This Hope-Focused discovery method heightens awareness of "what" is getting in the way and "how" to utilize their inborn gifts in their personal and professional development.
+Through this process, clients are empowered to take ownership of their lives and adopt a new direction in life.
 We help clients see through the distortions brought on by addiction and trauma, to regain the clarity necessary to thrive once again in the both their personal and professional lives.